devandreacarratta/WPExportContent/README.md

 ```

-The appsettings.json values are fake (just to write something ...)

-### PluginExport

-WooCommerce : set "true" if you want to export products (no orders)
+PluginExport / WooCommerce : set "true" if you want to export products (no orders)